 The land reclassifications, resource objectives, and resource plan required to revise the Marion Reservoir Master Plan are compatible with the reservoir's invasive species management practices.
-The addition of 1,119 acres classified as Wildlife Managment may provide long-term benefits as these areas may receive additional invasive species management.
-The objectives developed under the proposed action as explained in detail in Chapter 3 of the revised Master Plan will result in minor, long-term beneficial impacts by reducing and preventing the spread of invasive species.
+The removal of 1 acre classified as Wildlife Management will not provide long-term impacts as these areas will continue to receive invasive species management.
+The objectives developed under the proposed action as explained in detail in Chapter 3 of the revised Master Plan will not result in long-term negative impacts.
 In summary, these objectives are: monitoring for invasive species presence; addressing unauthorized uses of public lands which may spread invasive species; and evaluating erosion control as eroding lands provide colonization opportunities for invasive plant species.
 All of these would include a public outreach and education emphasis.